TL;DR / Quick Verdict

 3. Deep Dive: Crossing the Boundary (The Serialization Cost)

-The most catastrophic architectural mistake engineers make is assuming that moving code to WebAssembly makes it automatically faster.
-WebAssembly lives in a highly isolated memory space.
-It cannot directly read JavaScript variables, and JavaScript cannot directly read WebAssembly memory structs.
+The most common mistake is assuming that moving code to WebAssembly automatically makes it faster.
+WASM lives in an isolated memory space — it can’t read JavaScript variables directly, and JavaScript can’t read WASM memory directly.

 The Cost of the Bridge